Eliyas0007/MovingMNIST-Generator/README.md

 # MovingMNIST-Generator
 This is a really handy tool for generating customized MovingMNIST dataset.
-It used MNIST dataset to generate MovingMNIST dataset.
+It uses MNIST dataset to generate MovingMNIST dataset.
 Examples are shown below

 - Examples
 <p align="center">